Written by: Corey Janoff

 I know one doctor who has written over 1,000 articles for online publications.
 There are a zillion websites covering every medical niche and they need doctors who can write.

 I am sure all of you have been to medical conferences and listened to other doctors present on various topics.
 Many of those doctors are paid to speak at those conferences.
-If you have a deep expertise in a particular subject, you could travel around enlightening others.
+If you have a deep expertise in a particular subject, you could travel around enlightening others, now that organizations are starting to plan in-person conferences again.

 In addition to the conference circuit, you could be a guest lecturer at a university or medical school.
 Same idea, if you are an expert in a particular field, you can make some money by giving informative presentations on the subject.